Cocos Scuba Diving

 When is the peak season for tourism?

-Everyone needs a valid passport to enter Costa Rica.
+Everyone needs a valid passport to enter the country.
 At the time of writing US, Canadian, EU and Japanese citizens do not need a visa for Costa Rica.
 However visa regulations change and we recommend consulting your Costa Rican consulate or embassy when planning your trip.

-Spanish is the official language of Costa Rica, but English is widely spoken within areas related to tourism and by the dive operators who run trips to Cocos Island.
+Spanish is the official language but English is widely spoken within areas related to tourism and by the dive operators who run trips to Cocos Island.

 What currencies are used?

 The Costa Rican currency is Colones.
-However, international credit cards and US Dollars are also widely accepted in tourist places and by the dive operators.
+However, international credit cards and US Dollars are also widely accepted in tourist places and by the liveaboard operators.

 What credit cards are accepted?

-Visa is the most widely accepted card in Costa Rica, and the PLUS system is best for ATM availability in Costa Rica.
+Visa is the most widely accepted card in Costa Rica, and the PLUS system is best for ATM availability.
 Credit card fees vary greatly from an acceptable 0% to an enragingly unacceptable 18%, so always make sure when paying with a credit card, where in this range you are likely to be stung.

 Will I have to pay a single supplement on my liveaboard because I am on my own?